chrisgrieser/shimmering-obsidian/documentation/Installation.md

 ## Troubleshooting

+---

+**⚠️ You need to run the command `oupdate` → `Manually Refresh Metadata` once** before the Alfred-based Quick Switcher is able to work!
+Please refer to the documentation of the [metadata extractor configuration](/Workflow%20Configuration.md#metadata-extractor-configuration) for further information.

+---

 ### Step 1: Common Solutions
 - Make sure that all requirements are properly installed.
 - Check the documentation of the malfunctioning feature.